Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A poorly designed one leaves teams guessing.

-Not every decision involving technology is architectural.
+Not every decision involving technology is architecturally significant.

 A decision becomes architecturally significant when it: